Abiraterone acetate (Zytiga®)

 Abiraterone can cause low levels of potassium in the blood.
 You will have regular blood tests to check your potassium levels.

 If your levels are very low, you may need treatment and your doctor may tell you to stop taking abiraterone.
-Symptoms of low potassium levels include:
+Symptoms of low potassium include:

 • weakness